BC Police Warn There Will Be More Travel Checks This Weekend and Here's Where

 Historically, B.C. has been reporting spikes in cases after long weekends and holidays.

-With the May long weekend just around the corner, B.C.
-RCMP are planning to get on top of this by deterring non-essential travel by implementing more road checks.
+To enforce restrictions over May long weekend, B.C.
+RCMP plan to get on top of this by deterring non-essential travel by implementing more road checks.

 If you are planning on travelling, you may want to make sure they’re within your public health authority, as B.C.
 Government is urging everyone to stay local.